Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories: The Bethe ansatz solution of the Heisenberg model with chirality

-Thus we conclude that the ground state chirality is zero for small $\alpha$ up to $\alpha_c = 2J/\pi$, where a chiralization transition occurs, leading to a non-zero ground state chirality for $\alpha>\alpha_c$.
-In the vicinity of the quantum phase transition, the analytical expression for chirality acquires a linear asymptote:
+Thus, we conclude that the ground state chirality is zero for small $\alpha$ up to $\alpha_c = 2J/\pi$, where the chiralization transition occurs, leading to a non-zero ground state chirality for $\alpha>\alpha_c$.
+Upon numerically solving the transcendental equations \cref{alphaa,aofalpha} for $a$, we find that in the vicinity of the quantum phase transition, the analytical expression for chirality acquires a linear asymptote:

-where $\gamma_0 = \sum_k (-1)^k G(k) \approx 0.557$, producing the asymptotic behavior in Eq.~\ref{chiscale}.
-In \cref{closedform}, an exact closed form expression for $\chi$ is found, and the scaling of $\chi$ around the critical point, given by the above \cref{chasym}, is derived.
+where the linearity coefficient is $\zeta_0\approx 0.740308$, producing the asymptotic behavior \cref{chiscale}.
+In \cref{closedform}, the exact closed form expression for $\chi$ is found, and the derivation details of the scaling of $\chi$ around the critical point, given by \cref{chasym}, are presented.